Worldwide Guide to Women in Leadership

 1993-94 1.
 Vice-Premier Minister and Minister for Coordination of Business-Policy

-1994 Minister of Co-ordination and of Industry
+1994 Minister of Co-ordination and Industry

 1994-96 2.
 Vice-Premier and Minister of Business and Industry